phantie/personal-website-source-code/misc/public/static/articles/engineering/restoring_goodreads_account_access/article.md

 In June 2025, when I signed in via Google SSO using the same email, Goodreads created a new account: <https://www.goodreads.com/user/show/190893720-alexander-tokar> (by the time this is written this link no longer works, so here's it [archived](https://web.archive.org/web/20250603114410/https://www.goodreads.com/user/show/190893720-alexander-tokar)).

-So I can no longer access the old account via email/password.
+But I can no longer access the old account via email/password.
 It just logs me into the new account.

 ## Contacting Support